Hrukem/Weather/README.md

 - run the *mix ecto.create; mix ecto.migrate* commands
 - create in the root folder (where the file is located mix.exe) **.env** file

-This file should contain the following lines:
+This file should contain the following lines (strings are entered without quotation marks):

 >PORT=xxxx
 >SECRET_KEY_BASE=yyyy